addyosmani/backbone-fundamentals/README.md

 &lt;/div&gt;
 </pre>

-There's no longer a need to be concerned with IDs for the template as we can map it's contents to a local variable (in this case <code>todosTemplate</code>).
-We then simply pass this to the Underscore.js templating function <code>_.template()</code> the same way we normally would have the value of our template script.
+There's no longer a need to be concerned with IDs for the template as we can map it's contents to a local variable (in this case `todosTemplate`).
+We then simply pass this to the Underscore.js templating function `_.template()` the same way we normally would have the value of our template script.

 Next, let's look at how to define models as dependencies which can be pulled into collections.
-Here's an AMD-compatible model module, which has two default values: a <code>content</code> attribute for the content of a Todo item and a boolean <code>done</code> state, allowing us to trigger whether the item has been completed or not.
+Here's an AMD-compatible model module, which has two default values: a `content` attribute for the content of a Todo item and a boolean `done` state, allowing us to trigger whether the item has been completed or not.

-<strong>models/todo.js</strong>
+**models/todo.js**

 ```javascript
 define(['underscore', 'backbone'], function(_, Backbone) {